UVVM/UVVM/uvvm_util/doc/rst/rand_pkg_overview.rst

 ##################################################################################################################################
-Advanced randomization
+General Randomization
 ##################################################################################################################################
-All the functionality for advanced randomization can be found in *uvvm_util/src/rand_pkg.vhd*.
+All the functionality for **General Randomization**, using protected types, can be found in *uvvm_util/src/rand_pkg.vhd*.
+For more information on protected types see **link**.

+For more simple functionality, not using protected types, the **Basic Randomization** can be found in *uvvm_util/src/methods_pkg.vhd*.

+For a more balanced randomization between small and large ranges/sets, the **Optimized Randomization** under *uvvm_util/src/func_cov_pkg.vhd* may be used.

-To generate a random value using this package it is necessary to import the utility library, create a variable with the protected type *t_rand* and call the ``rand()`` function from the variable.
+To generate a random value using General Randomization it is necessary to import the utility library, create a variable with the protected type *t_rand* and call the ``rand()`` function from the variable.

 .. code-block::